Mucyo-jean/luxe/README.md

 # Project Description

 LuxeStore is an online shopping website developed using Wix.
-The platform provides customers with a simple and user-friendly experience for browsing products, learning about the business, and contacting customer support.
+The platform provides customers with a simple and user-friendly experience for browsing products, viewing product details, learning about the business, and contacting customer support.

 The website was designed to offer smooth navigation while implementing the fundamental features of an e-commerce website.